Phantom-Horizon/CapabilitySystem/README.md

 - Use `stat Capability` to monitor total and ticking capability counts.
 - Prefer `SetCanEverTick(false)` for event-driven capabilities; re-enable ticking only when necessary.
 - Block mutually exclusive abilities with `BlockCapability(Tag, Source)` / `UnBlockCapability` instead of spreading tag checks across code.
-- Forward controller changes from your pawns/controllers to the capability component (`OnControllerChanged` / `OnControllerRemoved`) so `UCapabilityInput` instances bind correctly (see `ACapabilityCharacter` and `ACapabilityController` for reference).
 - Enable the `CapabilitySystemLog` category for runtime diagnostics; the component already emits warnings when assets fail to load or when replication preconditions are not met.

-Capability System emphasises predictable lifecycle hooks, explicit network routing, and data-driven ordering, so you can extend gameplay behaviour safely and iteratively using script languages such as: AngelScript, UnrealSharp ...
+Capability System emphasises predictable lifecycle hooks, explicit network routing, and data-driven ordering, so you can extend gameplay behaviour safely and iteratively using script languages such as AngelScript or UnrealSharp.